jwsandeman/Portfolio/README.md

 ### Responsive Design

 - I designed this website with responsive layouts in mind.
 When the screen size changes, the layout and typography is optimised for the current screen size.
-I have used 3 main media breakpoints - Desktop, Tablet and Mobile.
+I have used 3 main media breakpoints - Desktop(>1200px), Tablet(600-1200px) and Mobile(<600px).

 ### Site Navigation

+Header/Navigation - will be simple and effective whilst utilising brand colours to minimise friction.

 - Desktop - I have used 4 buttons placed in eah corner of the web page to allow users to navigate around my portfolio.
 When a user hovers over one of the buttons the icon will rotate and dislay the link description

+- Tablet - Using a centred navigation bar at the top of each page.

 - Mobile - I have opted for the tradtional burger menu at the top of the screen to diplay the navigation menu.

-### Main Body Theme

-- Desktop - I am using a business card style to display all of my information on.
-This shows that i understand flexbox and helps keep the attention on the center of the screen rather than having to scroll or navigate menus.

-- Mobile - I used a single vertical column scrolling layout for the mobile as the card theme would not work well on smaller screens.

 ### Footer

-- Desktop/Mobile - The Footer is a simple copyright with my name.
+- Desktop/Mobile - Simple footer at the bottom of every page with a link to attribution for the tools i used on this site.

+### Main Card Theme

+- Desktop - I am using a business card style to display all of my information in.
+This shows that i understand flexbox and will capture the users attention with a central focus point on the page.

+- Mobile - I used a single vertical column scrolling layout for the mobile as the card theme would not work as well on smaller screens.

 ### About Me Card

 - Desktop - I used a grid styled approach for the 'about me' section.
 This shows off important information and stats that i want to user to be able to ascertain at a glance.

 - Mobile - I used the single vertical scrolling column layout here.

+### Tiles

+- Desktop/Mobile - will provide short and concise summaries in individual cards on the about page.

+### Slideshow

+- Desktop/Mobile - will help the user navigate blog posts and projects without leaving the page whilst offering a preview image and description.

 ### Blog Card